Jane Claire Dirks-Edmunds

 Jane Claire Dirks-Edmunds (June 9, 1912 – December 29, 2003) was an American ecologist, biologist and author of Not Just Trees.
-She studied the Saddleback Mountain research site from 1935–1969.
+She studied the Saddleback Mountain research site from 1935 to 1969.

 Early life

 Dirks-Edmunds was born in the Ozarks of Arkansas in 1912, the youngest of ten children.
 Her parents, Linda Gates and Peter B. Dirks traveled in 1924 to Puget Sound, Washington State, finally settling in the Umpqua Valley of Oregon.
 In the prologue of her book Not Just Trees: The Legacy of a Douglas-fir Forest, she notes an early love of the Northwest's forests; this admiration continued through her academic years.
-Dirks-Edmunds attended Linfield College from 1932–1937, where she received her B.S. in biology.
+Dirks-Edmunds attended Linfield College from 1932 to 1937, where she received her B.S. in biology.

 Professional career

 After earning her Ph.D. at the University of Illinois, Dirks-Edmunds returned to Linfield College (now Linfield University) as an instructor of biology and assistant to the registrar: the first female Ph.D. hired by the institution.
 In 1944, she took a brief leave of absence from Linfield and spent three semesters at Whitworth College, serving as the head of the biology department.
 She returned to Linfield in 1946 and taught until her retirement in 1974 as professor emerita.

 Dirks-Edmunds traveled to study other biotic communities: the Sonoran Desert, in 1967 and later in 1972, and a brief sojourn to Lake Atitlan and Guatemala's tropical forest.